-- 1. Do you understand how pesticides get into water? - Are you aware of your local water protection priorities? - Do you have a farm map showing all watercourses and pesticide handling areas?
-3. - Do you have plans showing the drainage around your pesticide wash down and 4. handling areas? - Are all pesticides (sprays and pellets) applied by trained, competent staff?
-5. - Are all watercourses protected with an adequate grass buffer strip or no spray zone?
-6. - 7.
-Are soils managed to avoid erosion or run-off? - Do you avoid applying pesticides to dry, cracked or saturated soils and delay 8. application if heavy rain is expected within 48 hours? - Is application equipment cleaned in the field away from watercourses and drains or 9. are washings contained and treated in a lined biobed or biofilter? - 10.
+- 1. Do you understand how pesticides get into water? - 2.
+Are you aware of your local water protection priorities? - 3.
+Do you have a farm map showing all watercourses and pesticide handling areas? - 4.
+Do you have plans showing the drainage around your pesticide wash down and handling areas? - 5.
+Are all pesticides (sprays and pellets) applied by trained, competent staff who are members of NRoSO? - 6.
+Are all watercourses protected with an adequate grass buffer strip or no spray zone? - 7.
+Are soils managed to avoid erosion or run-off? - 8.
+Do you avoid applying pesticides to dry, cracked or saturated soils and delay application if heavy rain is expected within 48 hours? - 9.
+Is application equipment cleaned in the field away from watercourses and drains or are washings contained and treated in a lined biobed or biofilter? - 10.
 Do you refer to Water Protection Advice Sheets (WPAS)?